 Our various members continue to collaborate with other board members to strengthen the skills, knowledge, and connections, participate in policy and planning discussions, and work with governments and larger organisations for the benefit of our communities.

-It’s been a long summer but can you believe it, we are only a couple of weeks away from autumn.
 To give you an idea of what the COCB is offering in 2023 here’s a proposed program of activities for the first half of the year.
-As you can see the actual dates have not […]
+As you can see not all actual dates have been set.
+You can email Howard on firstname.lastname@example.org to receive email updates, or check back for info on when and […]

 Event: Sharing for social good: Creative Commons and Not for Profits